Shubh2-0/GestureGlide/README.md

 Contributing 🤝
 Contributions are welcome!
 Here's how you can contribute to this project:

-Fork the repository.
+1. Fork the repository.
-Create a new branch for your feature: git checkout -b feature-new-feature Commit your changes: git commit -m 'Add new feature' Push to the branch: git push origin feature-new-feature Open a pull request.
+2. Create a new branch for your feature: git checkout -b feature-new-feature
-License 📄
-This project is licensed under the MIT License.
+3. Commit your changes: git commit -m 'Add new feature'
+4. Push to the branch: git push origin feature-new-feature
+5. Open a pull request.

 Enjoy the game and have fun playing GestureGlide, where hand gestures pave the way to victory! 🎉👾

-vbnet
+vb net
 Copy code

 Now your README is personalized for your "GestureGlide" project with emojis and the project's name incorporated throughout the do